4 Ways to Maintain Food Safety Standards During a Labor Shortage

 Given the high financial and brand risks of poor food safety compliance, companies cannot afford to assume all employees are familiar with food safety standards.
 Training can help new workers understand food safety best practices while providing a refresher to their more experienced colleagues.

-AIB International recently released a new comprehensive and interactive food safety and sanitation digital course geared to mid-level employees who are often tasked with onboarding new workers.
+AIB International’s comprehensive and interactive food safety and sanitation digital course helps mid-level employees who are often tasked with onboarding new workers.
 By tackling that critical first line of defense, companies can consistently uphold their food safety standards throughout the food supply chain.

 2. Review key workflows and protocols with an internal audit